paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────┴─────┴───────┴──────┘
 ```

 That was trivial.
-Now let's add something that could be very useful, for example the date of the week basing
+Now let's add something that could be very useful, for example, the week day basing
 on `date` column.

 ```j